A for Amitabh Bachchan

 This was one of the major box office debacles of the mid-nineties and director Mukul Anand and producer Subash Ghai traded barbs on who was responsible.
 Fingers were also pointed at the performances of Anil Kapoor and Jackie Shroff and this was one of the few controversies SRK quietly walked away from.

 U for United Producers and Distributors Association Forum

 Being a producer himself, SRK was thick in the middle of the 2009 Bollywood producers’ strike.
 Initially the TV channels just focused on rivals SRK and Aamir coming on one platform.

 While stars and cricketers have got flak for endorsing any and every product they can get their hands on, SRK got maximum flak for selling a skin whitening cream—and that too for men!

 W is also for Wankhede Stadium.
 A grand fracas after a match (that KKR won!) led to SRK being banned from the stadium.

 A Xerox of Dilip Kumar.
 A copy of Amitabh.
 That’s how his acting was described when he started out his career.
 Then there was that hamming label.
 That way, he has come a long way with his performances in Swades, Chak De India and MNIK.

+Y for is also for Yash Chopra.
 While SRK and the Chopras have shared an excellent relationship, the very first movie Darr had Sunny Deol crying foul over the way his role was cut to size and the ending was shot and edited without him being taken into confidence.
 The media reported that they didn’t talk for years after that.

 Z for Zaara, the Pakistani girl